 Authenticating Google connectors

-At Tray.io, we use this API so our customers can authenticate into applications like GSuite, Google Sheets, etc. to build workflows on the Tray Platform.
+At Tray.io, we use the Google OAuth2 API to enable our customers to authenticate into Google applications when building workflows on the Tray Platform.

 Before authenticating any of your Google accounts, you will need to whitelist the Tray.io OAuth2 application, which is used by all our Google apps.

 Note: This step does not give any access to your Google accounts and applications, it only means that Authentications created with the Tray.io app will be allowed - as per step 2 below.

 This is done by logging in to the G-Suite admin interface and entering the Tray.io OAuth2 Client ID.